DrCosinus/Playground/sources/test_libtooling/doc.md

 - variable declaration of type (not pointer, not reference)
 - operator new

+- overriden member functions implies at least that the type of their parameters and return value type were forward declared for the parent class.

+## To do

 fix backslash, fix relative, fix angle brackets vs double quotes, precompiledheader in cpp

-## To do

 declaration without definition detection + removal